pwalkerdev/prototyper/README.md

 ## Release Notes

+### 0.0.2

+No functional changes, just small modifications to the readme.

 ### 0.0.1

 Initial release of prototyper!
 This project is in it's infancy and very much still a work in progress.
 The current release contains little more than the bare minimum.
 Only C# is supported and scripts cannot be run concurently.
 Scripts must be written in a specific way (see notes above) to be interpreted correctly by headless.